ksopyla/svm_mnist_digit_classification/README.md

 ### SVM with RBF kernel

-The **svm_mnist_classification.py** script downloads the MNIST database and visualize some random digits.
+The **svm_mnist_classification.py** script downloads the MNIST database and visualizes some random digits.
-Next, it standarize the data (mean=0, std=1) and lauchn grid search with cross validation for finding the best parameters.
+Next, it standardizes the data (mean=0, std=1) and launch grid search with cross-validation for finding the best parameters.

 1. MNIST SVM kernel RBF Param search C=[0.1,0.5,1,5], gamma=[0.01,0.0.05,0.1,0.5].

 Grid search was done for params C and gamma, where C=[0.1,0.5,1,5], gamma=[0.01,0.0.05,0.1,0.5].
-I have examine only 4x4 different param pairs with 3 fold cross validation so far (4x4x3=48 models), this procedure takes 3687.2min :) (2 days, 13:56:42.531223 exacly) on one core CPU.
+I have examined only 4x4 different param pairs with 3 fold cross validation so far (4x4x3=48 models), this procedure takes 3687.2min :) (2 days, 13:56:42.531223 exactly) on one core CPU.

 Param space was generated with numpy logspace and outer matrix multiplication.
 ```